Increasing Executive Effectiveness Through Emotional Intelligence

-No longer a “mom and pop shop”, but an organization with a large footprint, Mountain Family Health Centers addressed the growing pains associated with doubling the number of its employees with the help of Insight Coaching and Consulting.
-Over an 18-month period, the organization got back to its sense of wholeness and well-being of people in its work, leading to improved retention, increases in value-based contracts for the network, and uniting executive leaders.
+No longer a “mom and pop shop”, but an organization with a large footprint, Mountain Family Health Centers needed to address the organizational growing pains associated with doubling the number of its employees while serving 21,000+ patients, in the midst of a dynamic and changing healthcare landscape.

 Creating Shared Vision & Shared Ownership

-“Renelle helped us get to the meat of conversations much quicker.
-We have a common language as an executive team, as well as deeper trust and collaboration.
+“It’s fascinating seeing team members own their own growth.
+Renelle helped us get to the meat of conversations much quicker.
+We now have a common language as an executive team, as well as deeper trust and collaboration.
 It really comes down to everyone being the most whole authentic people they can be.”

-— Ross Brooks, Chief Executive Officer of Mountain Family Health Centers
+Chief Executive Officer, Mountain Family Health Centers

-25% improvement across four main strategic outcomes.
+- 25% improvement across four main strategic outcomes

-An uptick in the number of value-based contracts for the network, reducing the focus on volume and increasing their ability to improve the wellbeing of patients.
+- An uptick in the number of value-based contracts for the network, reducing the focus on volume and increasing their ability to improve the wellbeing of patients